configly/js/README.md

 has a timeout of 5000 ms; the second call uses the global setting of 1000 ms.

 #### Errors
+Note that when `get()` encounters a key it could not find, it return the value `undefined`; this case is not treated as an error.

 When there is an error,`get()` returns a rejected promise fulfilled with an object with the following properties

   - `status`: the error name